Answering 24/7 276-623-0808

 These alarming trends underscore the urgent need for legal representation and medical advocacy.
 If you or a loved one is suffering from severe black lung disease, including DDF or PMF, you may be entitled to substantial compensation, medical support, and survivor benefits.
 Call The Law Offices of Mark T. Hurt to schedule a complimentary consultation to learn more about your legal rights and options.

-Can Families File a Survivorship or Death Benefits Claim for Black Lung in Virginia?
+Options for Families to File a Survivorship or Death Benefits Claim for Black Lung in Virginia

 Our knowledgeable legal team is here to help you through every step of this process.
-We understand the complex medical and legal standards involved in workers’ compensation death benefit claims.
-Let us help ensure that your family receives the full benefits to which you are entitled.
+Our Virginia black lung lawyer understands the complicated medical and legal standards involved in workers’ compensation death benefit claims.
+Let us help make sure that your family receives the full benefits to which you are entitled.

 Contact us today for a free, confidential consultation.

-What Evidence Is Needed to File a Black Lung Death Benefits or Survivorship Claim?
+The Evidence Needed to File a Black Lung Death Benefits or Survivorship Claim

 Key evidence in Black Lung claims typically includes: